webscopeio/license.sh/docs/README.md

 ## Language support

 We currently support the following package managers.
 We will add more languages soon!
-Please let us know what languages to prioritize in [this form]() and we will let you know once we add support for them.
+Please let us know what languages to prioritize by opening a Github issue and we will let you know once we add support for them.

+!!! note "Supported Lanaguages"
     * Javascript
         * NPM
         * Yarn
-* Python :snake:
+    * Python
         * pipenv
     * Java
         * Maven